 Shelley Randall, Owner

 Shelley will bring the yoga postures and meditation to beginners who wish to enhance their understanding of their unique body mechanics and perhaps move beyond their misconceptions of their own body and mind limitations.
 Shelley will teach Yin Yoga a practice designed to rejuvenate the body’s connective tissue that results in enduring mobility and flexibility.
-She will also lead restorative yoga and reiki sessions intended to provide profound relaxation and balance the body’s central nervous system.

 When not engaged in any of the above activities you can usually find Shelley in the woods or in her kayak with her ever present and beloved canine companion, Louise.